 Breast size has a significant impact on the allure and balance of your figure.
 For some women, pregnancy, breastfeeding, weight loss, or aging, can cause the breasts to lose volume, become saggy, or appear flat and deflated.
-Breast augmentation with lift performed by Board-certified Boston plastic surgeon, Dr. Montilla, enhances the size, shape, and projection of the breasts while placing the breasts higher on the chest wall.
+Breast augmentation with lift performed by board-certified Greater Boston Area plastic surgeon, Dr. Montilla, enhances the size, shape, and projection of the breasts while placing the breasts higher on the chest wall.
 These combined procedures produce an exquisitely natural look.
 When your breasts look round, plump, and youthful, it can do wonders for your self-esteem!

 How do I know if I need a breast augmentation with a lift?